 The operations environment for service providers is growing increasingly complex.
 While advancements like Network Functions Virtualization (NFV) and Software-Defined Networking (SDN) enable on-demand services, among many other benefits, existing network management and Operational Support Systems (OSSs) lack the scale and flexibility to meet the requirements of these more dynamic network technologies.
 Simple automation techniques like custom scripting are often used to reduce repetitive manual tasks, but providers are looking for more robust automation capabilities to reduce operational complexity and improve efficiency, at scale.
-By leveraging software purpose-built for dynamic SDN/NFV environments, and incorporating recent advancements in big data analytics and machine learning, network operators will be able to make true intelligent automation possible from end to end and, as a result, run their businesses smarter and much more efficiently.
+By leveraging software that is purpose-built for dynamic SDN/NFV environments, and incorporating recent advancements in big data analytics and machine learning, network operators are able to make true intelligent automation possible and, as a result, run their businesses smarter and much more efficiently.

-The evolution of service providers to SDN/NFV and intelligent automation will progress in three stages:
+The evolution of service providers to SDN/NFV and intelligent automation progresses in three stages:

-- Present mode of operations: Today’s service provider architecture and the current state of operations are based on various operational silos for manually managing multiple physical networks, as well as service-centric OSSs and processes.
+- Present mode of operations: Today’s service provider architecture and the current state of operations are based on many operational silos for manually managing multiple physical networks, as well as multiple OSSs and processes customized per service.
 As providers start to examine their new requirements and plan their transitions to SDN/NFV and automation, they’ll need to engage with an industry thought leader to map out an evolutionary approach to modernizing their operations.

 - Future mode of operations: In the final stage of evolution, the service provider utilizes intelligent automation, guided by the cornerstones of multi-domain LSO, with integrated analytics and machine learning-assisted decision-making.
 With an architecture based on tight interworking between these components, service provider operations benefit from continuous learning and the ability to dynamically adapt to changing service demands and traffic patterns.
 In addition to reducing costs through predictive and proactive operations, as well as end-to-end automation, this enables the delivery of more differentiated services and a higher-quality experience for end-customers.

 Service providers face an increasingly complex and dynamic environment as more business-critical applications migrate to the cloud and IoT starts to take hold.
-Intelligent automation, built on software-defined control and orchestration with integrated analytics, is a key concept that’s aligned with Ciena’s vision for the Adaptive Network—and one that should be on every provider’s road map.
+Intelligent automation, built on software-defined control and orchestration with integrated analytics, is a key concept underpinning Ciena’s vision for the Adaptive Network—and one that should be on every provider’s road map.

 Intelligent Automation combines software-defined control and orchestration with big data analytics, allowing service providers to use deep knowledge about the network to power adaptive automation of their services and operations.